 Once the Order has been submitted to the Third Party Supplier the terms and conditions of that particular supplier will then apply to you.
-A copy of the Third Party Supplier’s terms and conditions can be supplied prior to the order on request.
+A copy of the Third Party Supplier’s terms and conditions can be supplied on request.

 The Third Party Supplier will deliver the Goods directly to your address within the United Kingdom (or overseas on request) notified to the Company at the time of ordering the Goods.
 Delivery will be charged.

-Either party may terminate the Contract at any time by giving not less than 14 days written notice to the other.
+Either party may terminate the Contract at any time by giving written notice to the other.

 In the event of termination of the Contract, the Company shall be entitled immediately to invoice you for all Services performed up to the date of termination.